How a Fundraising Consultant Can Rock Your Strategy

 The bottom line: A fresh perspective may be exactly what you need to revive your fundraising and create new and unique ways to encourage donors to support your mission.

 The bottom line: Researching your donors is an important step in the fundraising process.
-With the help of a fundraising consultant, you can gather and analyze the data to meet your needs.
+With the help of a fundraising consultant, you can gather and analyze the data that can inform your approach.

 Good fundraising starts with a strong leadership team to help guide your nonprofit in the right direction.
 With a well-trained and motivated board, your nonprofit can: